 In order to broaden the knowledge and understanding of the pupils and achieve high standards of learning, we invite visitors to lead worship where possible.
-Reverend Phil Hodgins is a weekly contributor to Worship and also links with pupils for specific areas of RE learning.
+Fr James is a biweekly contributor to Worship and also links with pupils for specific areas of RE learning.
 Contributions from leaders from other Christian denominations and Christian charities (such as Starfish Malawi and Christian Aid) are welcomed to share Worship with the children whenever possible.
+Once a week we have visitors from the village sharing bible stories with the school..